Quantum Spacetime Phenomenology: Quantum-Spacetime Phenomenology Beyond the Standard Setup

 \subsection{A totally different setup with Large Extra Dimensions}

+Can the scale characteristic of quantum-spacetime effects be much lower than the Planck scale?
+We surely know at least one mechanism by which the quantum-gravity scale can be much lower than the Planck scale, and therefore quantum-gravity models with spacetime quantization affected by this mechanism would describe quantum-spacetime effects at a relatively low scale.
+I am of course thinking of the popular scenarios with large extra dimensions.

-Of course the standard setup of quantum-gravity phenomenology would be inappropriate if the Planck scale is not the characteristic scale of quantum-gravity effects.
-In that case it would of course be pointless to set up an expansion in powers of the Planck length.
-One popular mechanism to achieve a sizeable reduction of the quantum-gravity scale relies on the introduction of extra space dimensions~\cite{anto,addlarge}.
-In these scenarios the fundamental length scale $L_D$ characteristic of quantum gravity in the 3+D+1-dimensional spacetime is much bigger than the Planck length, and the smallness of the Planck length is seen as the result of the fact that, as deduced from applying Gauss law in the 3+D+1-dimensional context, the strength of gravitation at distance scales larger than the size of the extra dimensions in the ordinary (infinite-size) 3+1-dimensional spacetime would be proportional to the square-root of the inverse of the volume of the external compactified space multiplied by an appropriate power of $L_D$.
+Through these scenarios one can achieve a sizeable reduction of the quantum-gravity scale with the introduction of $D$ extra space dimensions~\cite{anto1,anto2,anto3,addlarge} of finite size $R_*$.
+Then the fundamental length scale $L_D$ characteristic of quantum gravity in the 3+D+1-dimensional spacetime can be much bigger than the Planck length.
+The smallness of the Planck length can emerge as the result of the fact that, as deduced from applying Gauss law in the 3+D+1-dimensional context, the strength of gravitation at distance scales larger than the size $R_*$ of the extra dimensions in the ordinary (infinite-size) 3+1-dimensional spacetime would be proportional to the square-root of the inverse of the volume of the external compactified space multiplied by an appropriate power of $L_D$.

 These scenarios need to be tuned rather carefully in order to get a phenomenologically viable picture.
-Essentially the only truly appealing possibility is the one of 2 large extra dimensions with size of the extra dimensions somewhere in the neighborhood of a millimiter~\cite{addlarge} (perhaps $10^{-4}$ or $10^{-5}$ meters).
-Changing these choices quickly leads to effects that either violate known experimental facts or are too small to ever be tested.
-But with these (however contrived) choices one does end up with a phenomenologically exciting scenario in which the fundamental length scale of quantum gravity $L_D$ is somewhere in the neighborhood of the $(TeV)^{-1}$ length scale, and therefore comfortably within the reach of planned particle-physics experiments (see, {\it e.g.}, Refs.~\cite{giudicelarge,giddingslarge,photolarge,appelquistlarge}).
+Essentially the only truly appealing possibility is the one of 2 extra dimensions of relatively ``large'' size, somewhere below millimeter size~\cite{addlarge} (perhaps $10^{-4}$ or $10^{-5}$ meters).
+There might be other extra dimensions of smaller (possibly Planckian) size, but for the desired phenomenology one needs two and only two extra dimensions of relatively large size; otherwise one finds effects that either violate known experimental facts or are too small to ever be tested.
+But with these (however contrived) choices one does end up with a phenomenologically exciting scenario in which the fundamental length scale of quantum gravity $L_D$ is somewhere in the neighborhood of the $(TeV)^{-1}$ length scale, and therefore within the reach of particle-physics experiments (see, e.g., Refs.~\cite{giudicelarge,giddingslarge,photolarge,appelquistlarge}).
+Moreover, there are phenomenologically-relevant implications for the behavior of (classical) gravity at submillimeter distances~\cite{addlarge,ledEXPERIMENT}.